ihp-lab/LibreFace/README_pypi.rst

 - :code:`au_idx` : contains the output of our action unit (AU) detection model, which predicts whether an action unit at index :code:`idx` is activated.
 0 means not activated, and 1 means activated.
 We detect AU at the indices :code:`[1, 2, 4, 6, 7, 10, 12, 14, 15, 17, 23, 24]`.

 - :code:`au_idx_intensity` : contains the output of our action unit (AU) intensity prediction model, which predicts the intensity of an action unit at index :code:`idx` between 0 and 5.
 0 is least intensity and 5 is maximum intensity.
 We predict AU intensities for the AU indices :code:`[1, 2, 4, 5, 6, 9, 12, 15, 17, 20, 25, 26]`.

+- :code:`gaze_yaw`, :code:`gaze_pitch` : estimated gaze angles in degrees, predicted by a MediaPipe landmark-based MLP.
+Yaw is the horizontal angle (left/right) and pitch is the vertical angle (up/down).

 .. _`mediapipe documentation`: https://github.com/google-ai-edge/mediapipe/blob/7c28c5d58ffbcb72043cbe8c9cc32b40aaebac41/mediapipe/modules/face_geometry/data/canonical_face_model_uv_visualization.png